 As the primary payer, Medicare approves health care services for payment.
-If Medicare does not pay because it determines that the care is not medically necessary, TFL also does not pay.
+If Medicare doesn't pay because it determines that the care is not medically necessary, TFL also doesn't pay.
 You may appeal Medicare's decision and, if Medicare reconsiders and provides coverage, TFL also reconsiders coverage.

-If a health care service is covered by both Medicare and TFL, but Medicare does not pay because you have used up your Medicare benefit, TFL becomes the primary payer.
+If a health care service is covered by both Medicare and TFL, but Medicare doesn't pay because you've used up your Medicare benefit, TFL becomes the primary payer.
 In this case, you're responsible for your TFL deductible and cost-shares.